VISION

 New York is an exceptionally diverse state - demographically and geographically.
 Home to more than 20 million people and 10 distinct regions, New Yorkers are facing challenges because of the increasing rise of racial and economic inequities, environmental negligence, insufficient quality and affordable housing, decaying infrastructure, and a carceral system in desperate need of reforms.
 New York is home to the largest number of foundations, but many don’t fund in our State or only invest in New York City.

-In 2010, Engage New York was initiated by a group of funders who were seeking better ways to support community-driven policy change and increase the community organizing infrastructure that existed.
-As we worked to coordinate our collective resources and address struggles that affect both rural and urban communities, the network expanded to include funders from every region in the state.
+In 2010, Engage New York was initiated by a group of funders who were seeking better ways to support community-driven policy change and increase the existing community organizing infrastructure.
+As we worked to coordinate our collective resources and address struggles that affect rural and urban communities, the network expanded to include funders from every region in the state.

-Since then, Engage New York has supported funders to work together to pilot and test various ways of strengthening the philanthropic infrastructure at the state level.
+Since then, Engage New York has supported funders in working together to pilot and test various ways of strengthening the philanthropic infrastructure at the state level.
 We are testing new models, conducting research, and developing tools to advance how philanthropy works to address some of our State’s greatest challenges.
-Through insights we’ve gained along the way from our nonprofit partners and grantees, we have broadened our focus from single issues to support for movement building that advances racial equity and systems change.
+Through the insights we’ve gained along the way from our nonprofit partners and grantees, we have broadened our focus from single issues to support for movement building that advances racial equity and systems change.

 THEORY OF CHANGE